Orzesze

 It is situated in the Silesian Voivodeship since its formation in 1999, previously in Katowice Voivodeship, and before then, of the Autonomous Silesian Voivodeship.
-Orzesze is one of the towns of the 2.7 million conurbation – Katowice urban area and within a greater Silesian metropolitan area populated by about 5,294,000 people.
-The population of the town is 21,043 (2019).
+Orzesze is one of the towns of the 2.7 million conurbation – Katowice urban area and within a greater Katowice-Ostrava metropolitan area populated by about 5,294,000 people.
+The population of the town is 21,043 as of 2019.

 Districts

 Apart from the town proper and its two districts (Jaśkowice and Zawada) Orzesze has seven sołectwos: